-The School has continued to invest in the professional development of academic and professional staff.
-A substantial budget is managed by the Deputy Principal and Deputy Principal (Academic) through the School's Professional Development Committee.
+The School continued to invest in the professional development of academic and professional staff.
+The Deputy Principal, Deputy Principal (Academic), Chief Financial Officer and Director of Human Resources manage a substantial budget through the School's Professional Development Committee.

-One of the major areas underscoring the ongoing professional development of staff relates to the continuing implementation and embedding of our School-wide Pedagogy model.
-The 2022 staff conference was held in January, and due to the impacts of COVID-19, was delivered remotely.
-The Keynote Address was presented by Dr Lisa Damour, a US-based clinical adolescent psychologist, author and thought leader.
-During the year, staff had multiple opportunities to engage in the learning activities designed by external facilitators retained by the School, as well as other sources as they have become available.
+One of the major areas underscoring the ongoing professional development of staff relates to the continued implementation and embedding of our School-wide Pedagogy Model.
+Professor Adam Shoemaker, former Trustee of the Board of Brisbane Girls Grammar School, and Vice-Chancellor of Victoria University was the keynote speaker at the 2023 Staff Conference.
+During the year, staff had multiple opportunities to engage in learning activities designed by external facilitators retained by the School, as well as other sources as they have become available.